 Elimination

-Following a single oral 300-mg dose of niraparib, the mean terminal half-life (t½) of niraparib ranged from 48 to 51 hours (approximately 2 days).
-In a population pharmacokinetic analysis, the apparent total clearance (CL/F) of niraparib was 16.5 L/h in cancer patients (CV 23.4%).
+Following a single oral 300-mg dose of niraparib, the mean terminal half-life (t½) of niraparib ranged from 44 to 54 hours (approximately 2 days) across studies.
+In a population pharmacokinetic analysis, the apparent total clearance (CL/F) of niraparib was 15.9 L/h in cancer patients (CV 24.0%).

 Niraparib is eliminated primarily through the hepatobiliary and renal routes.
 Following an oral administration of a single 300-mg dose of [14C]-niraparib, on average 86.2% (range 71% to 91%) of the dose was recovered in urine and faeces over 21 days.
 Radioactive recovery in the urine accounted for 47.5% (range 33.4% to 60.2%) and in the faeces for 38.8% (range 28.3% to 47%) of the dose.
 In pooled samples collected over 6 days, 40% of the dose was recovered in the urine primarily as metabolites and 31.6% of the dose was recovered in the faeces primarily as unchanged niraparib.

+In vitro studies

+Niraparib is an inducer of CYP1A2 in vitro (see section 4.5).

+Niraparib is a substrate of P-gp and BCRP.
+However, due to niraparib’s high permeability and bioavailability, the risk of clinically relevant interactions with medicinal products that inhibit these transporters is unlikely.

+Niraparib is an inhibitor of P-gp, BCRP, MATE1/2K and organic cation transporter 1 (OCT1) in vitro (see section 4.5).

 Special populations